-For the past 11 years, Wisdom has been actively involved in ministry and various capacities.
-These include children's teacher, youth leader, music director, and associate pastor.
-Presently, he is the member care coordinator and communications director for GCM, serving all missionaries and church planters in the field.
-He is married to Rebecca and is blessed with a son.
+For more than a decade, Wisdom was actively involved in GCM and ministry in various capacities.
+These included children's teacher, youth leader, music director, and associate pastor.
+Before becoming executive director in 2021, he was the member care coordinator and communications director for GCM, serving all missionaries and church planters in the field.
+He is married to Rebecca and is blessed with two children.

 Church Planting Coordinator

 Hayford is the coordinator for church planting.
 He visitsto encourage, pray, and plan with the evangelists.
 He also organizes retreats and seminars to mobilize and motivate local leaders of the churches for growth and development.
 Before assuming this role in 2016, he served as a church planter among the Ntrubo people, who are located northeast of the Volta Region.
 Hayford has been married to Joyce since 1983 and is blessed with 4 children.